 The macro can be hidden from appearing in the interface by defining:

 Such a macro though can be executed from the command line.

 Minimal error handling is performed.
-For example if you try creating a node of unknown type an error message is popped up and execution of the script ceases.
+For example if you try creating a node of unknown type an error message is displayed, and execution of the script ceases.

-In the API documentation if a parameter is optional it is enclosed in square brackets.
+In the following API documentation, if a parameter is optional it is enclosed in square brackets.

 Importing Python modules

 PFTrack is distributed with the standard Python modules and sets the

 PYTHONPATH environment variables to its internal install location to ensure that it does not attempt to use any locally installed version of Python which maybe incompatible (PFTrack is based on Python version 3.7).